This crustless pumpkin pie will dazzle your guests. Find out how to elegantly plate your pumpkin pie.

 Those little sugar pumpkins are just so cute though and I wanted to see for myself.
 My mini bourbon pumpkin cheesecakes are my go-to pumpkin dessert but I wanted to try something new.

 Ok, so I did not come up with anything creative and it was time for those pumpkins to get cooked.
 So I ended up making pumpkin pie with a little bit of a shortcut.
-I made no crust.
+I made a crustless pumpkin pie!
 I whipped up the pumpkin pie filling and baked it straight into a spring form pan.
-I had an idea for a more creative presentation.

 - 2 pie pumpkins

 - 3 large eggs

 - 1 cup sugar

 - pinch of sea salt

 - Preheat the oven to 375°F. Wash the pumpkins and make 2-3 small slits in each with a knife.
 Bake on a baking sheet for 40-45 minutes.